 Stephenson, R. Rex.
 "Jack and the Hainted House," in story form with introductory article by Joe Kennedy.
 Roanoke Times & World-News 31 Oct.
 1992: Extra 1.

-The Jack Tale Players of Ferrum College have performed this great scary story many times as a separate tale, using actors' bodies to create the parts of the enchanted house that frighten Jack.
-As a published script, this tale is combined with "Hardy Hard Head" in R. Rex Stephenson.
-Jack's Adventures with the King's Girl.
-Orem, UT: Encore, 1999.
+The Jack Tale Players of Ferrum College performed this great scary story many times as a separate tale, using actors' bodies to create the parts of the enchanted house that frighten Jack (at Rocky Mount, VA Farmer's Market, 2011, in photos).
+See The Jack Tales Facebook pages for photos of summer enrichment camp performances directed by Stephenson, and a video excerpt of this tale.

 "The Hainted House."
 In Leonard Roberts (collector).
 Old Greasybeard: Tales From the Cumberland Gap.
 Illus.
 Leonard Epstein.
 Detroit: Folklore Associates, 1969.
 Rpt.
 Pikeville, KY: Pikeville College Press, 1980. pp. 72-75.